cabama/learningPyqt/README.md

-# learningPyqt
+# Learning Pyqt
-This is a repository where I upload my tests on pyqt
+This is a repository where I upload my tests on pyqt.
+Se trata de un repositorio donde simplemente subiré mis pruebas en pyqt.